Corporal: United States Army

 In the U.S. Army, corporal is preceded by the first three forms of private and the rank of specialist.
 A corporal rank shares the same pay grade (E-4) as a specialist, though unlike a specialist, a corporal is a non-commissioned officer and may direct the activities of other soldiers.

 The rank of corporal dates to the Revolutionary War.
 Each company in the Continental Army was divided into four squads, with the enlisted contingent of each comprising a sergeant, a corporal, and nineteen privates.
 The corporal, along with the superior sergeant, were responsible for the care, discipline, and training of their men.
 After the Civil War, U.S. Army infantry strategy increasingly focused on units below the company level.
 In 1891, a squad was defined as an eight-man unit led by a corporal, a definition which held through World War I until the eve of the U.S. entry into World War II.

 In 1940, with the recognition of the increasing importance of small-unit tactics, the size of the squad was increased to twelve men, now led by a sergeant, with a corporal as assistant squad leader.
 In February 1944, the squad leader became a staff sergeant, assisted by a sergeant, dropping the corporal from the infantry company's chain of command.
 As a result of this "steady inflation" of the NCO corps, writes historian Ernest F. Fisher, "the rank of corporal came to mean very little in a line organization, though the corporal was in theory and by tradition a combat leader."
 After the Korean War, squad leaders were further promoted to sergeant first class (E-7), and the "once-honored rank of corporal sank into oblivion."

-As of July 2021, specialists who are graduates of the Basic Leader Course (BLC) and who have been recommended for promotion are to become corporals before further promotion; conversely current corporals who have not yet graduated from BLC will be laterally reassigned as specialists until they have graduated from BLC.
+In the modern Army, a fireteam is designated to be led by a sergeant (E-5), but it may be led by a corporal if necessary.
+In the 21st century, the rank of corporal has been relatively rare, often bypassed by specialists who were promoted directly to sergeant.
+However, from July 2021 until May 2024, specialists who were graduates of the Basic Leader Course (BLC) and who had been recommended for promotion were to become corporals before further promotion; conversely corporals who had not yet graduated from BLC will be laterally reassigned as specialists until they have graduated from BLC.
 No change in pay is involved, but corporals are expected to lead, teach, and mentor their teams.
+During this same time period the army was requiring Specialists be promoted to Corporal before being promoted to Sergeant.
+In May 2024, the army removed the requirement to complete BLC in order to be promoted to Sergeant (E-5) (thus also Corporal) and moved it to Staff Sergeant (E-6).